mixxxdj/manual/source/hardware/controllers/behringer_bcr2000.rst

 `Standard Effects Mapping <https://github.com/mixxxdj/mixxx/wiki/Standard%20Effects%20Mapping>`_ in the Wiki) and the buttons with side labels.

+.. note:
-**Note:** Both Shift buttons have the same effect, they are not deck-specific.
+   Both Shift buttons have the same effect, they are not deck-specific.
    The design decision was to keep the layout symmetric so that you don't have to press a button on deck 1 when you're currently working on deck 2.

 Overlay
 ~~~~~~~